Waterfront Cowichan Lake Homes

 3 baths

-Enjoy 100 feet of pristine riverfront on this beautifully updated property, perfectly situated in downtown Lake Cowichan.
-Sitting on a spacious 0.43-acre lot, this home offers stunning river and mountain views, plus plenty of space to build a shop or RV parking The home features a self-contained
+Enjoy 100 feet of pristine RIVERFRONT on this updated property, perfectly situated in downtown Lake Cowichan.
+Sitting on a spacious 0.43-acre lot, this home offers stunning river and mountain views, plus plenty of space to build a shop or RV parking The home features a self-contained 1-bedroom

 Jada Forrest,Pemberton Holmes Ltd. (lk Cow)